COVID restrictions may return in suburban Cook Co. if cases continue to rise, health officials fear

 "We've seen over 600 new cases in suburban Cook in our jurisdiction alone," said Dr. Rachel Rubin.
 "And so that means that we are in the beginnings of another surge."

-Now, county health officials said the uptick in cases could translate to new restrictions imposed if those numbers don't go down.
+Now, county health officials said the uptick in cases could translate to new restrictions imposed if those numbers do not go down.

+Cook County Health said the county is on the cusp of another surge.
+Recent data showed noticeable increases in new cases among people their 20s and 30s, and the positivity rate nearly doubled from the past weeks.

 According to recent data, the most significant rise in cases is among the 20s and 30 age group, and the positivity rate nearly doubled from weeks past.